 top of page

-Highlights from the 2025 Menopause Society Annual Meeting: What’s New for Women’s Health
+Highlights from the 2025 Menopause Society Annual Meeting: Research & Treatment Updates

-The 2025 Annual Meeting of The Menopause Society, held October 21–25 in Orlando, covered perimenopause, menopause, sexual health, brain function, bone health, sleep, and more.
-Here’s a patient-focused recap of the most important updates and what they could mean for your health.
+The 2025 Annual Meeting of The Menopause Society, held October 21–25 in Orlando, covered the latest research updates on perimenopause symptoms, menopause treatments, sexual health, brain function, bone health, and sleep.
+This patient-focused recaps the key highlights and what they could mean for your health.

 Want to read more?